Text that reads "Connected Communities"

 Conference priority topics: Indigenous health in Indigenous hands in integrated health systems

-4A.
+#4A.
 Name of session: Rural partnerships to build infrastructure

-Short description: Overview of process to create effective rural partnerships to create a health clinic attached to the rural Waterloo Township of Wellesley recreation complex.
+Short description: Overview of the process to create effective rural partnerships to create a health clinic attached to the rural Waterloo Township of Wellesley recreation complex.

 Session format: Skill Building Workshops (60 min)